palikhov/CnM-Roll20-resources/ExternalArt/Animated/README.md

 These files are for use with Roll20 Enhancement Suite's new animated background feature.

 As time allows there will a composite list of various animated background files, their 'theme' and content.
-While there are a couple key places to find animated battlemaps; the animated backgrounds should be of `.webm` video type, and stored somewhere both you and your players (who must also be running the addon) can access.
+While there are a couple key places to find animated battlemaps; the animated backgrounds should be of `.webm` or `.mp4` video type, and stored somewhere both you and your players (who must also be running the addon) can access.
 So saving the youtube video on your local machine or behind a paywall/password wont' work.

-# How to enable an Animated Backgroud
+# How to enable an Animated Background

 Look for the ![Player Configuration](https://image.ibb.co/mP0yeq/Icon.png) animation configutation icon. *(located near the top left corner by the Roll20 Toolbar)*